Arthur Johnsen: The Goddess Pele

 In early 2003, the group of Native Hawaiian elders, or kupuna, advising the superintendent of Hawaiʻi Volcanoes National Park on cultural matters were concerned that the painting of the volcano goddess Pele in the main visitor center did not portray the goddess in a culturally appropriate manner.
 The portrayal which had been on display at the center since 1966, a 1927 painting by D. Howard Hitchcock, pictured Pele as a blonde Caucasian woman.
 The Kupuna Committee and the park staff worked with the Sacred Mountains Program of The Mountain Institute, which had funds from the Ford Foundation, to put out a state-wide call in March 2003 for paintings of Pele which the elders would select from in August of that year.
 An $8,000 prize for the winning entry was offered.
 More than 140 paintings were submitted for the competition.

 Johnsen's entry, titled The Goddess Pele, was selected in the blind competition as the winner, as best representing Pele's "deepest cultural meanings".
 It depicts Pele with a serene, compassionate expression and two objects in her hands representing important stories connected with her, against a background of volcanic activity.
 Johnsen used a Native Hawaiian as his model, and lit her face from below; living near Kalapana and having watched many lava flows at night, he knew that lava throws light from below up toward faces.

-The portrayal depicts Pele striding through the lava flow in the forest with her digging staff Pã'oa, which she used for excavating while searching for a home that she finally found at Halemaʻumaʻu, in her left hand.
-Her right hand holds an egg containing her unborn sister goddess Hi'iaka, which she carried on her journey from Tahiti.
+The portrayal depicts Pele striding through the lava flow in the forest with her digging staff Pāʻoa, which she used for excavating while searching for a home that she finally found at Halemaʻumaʻu, in her left hand.
+Her right hand holds an egg containing her unborn sister goddess Hiʻiaka, which she carried on her journey from Tahiti.